 - Regression Testing – performed to make sure if the whole system and previously implemented cases work well, despite the changes made during further development;

-- Smoke Testing – relies on checking general functionalities to confirm if the product is ready for more detailled tests;
+- Smoke Testing – relies on checking general functionalities to confirm if the product is ready for more detailed tests;

-- Stress Testing – testing the software in unusual conditions (for example when the memory of environment is full);
+- Stress Testing – testing the software in unusual conditions (for example when the memory of the environment is full);

 - Performance Testing – verifies the final speed and effectiveness of the product.

-Managing test cases in Jira with RTM per testing level defines the order of their execution, and organizing per testing types sends a clear message to Jira users about what to focus on in each category.
+Managing test cases in Jira with RTM per testing level defines the order of their execution, and organizing per testing type sends a clear message to Jira users about what to focus on in each category.

 7. Structure by software version

 Even after the big release of a software product, in almost every case we can be sure that there are updates coming.
-The common problem with new versions are the consequences of changes.
-Modification of one unit can impact the other, not necessarly in a good way.
+The common problem with new versions is the consequences of changes.
+Modification of one unit can impact the other, not necessarily in a good way.
 It’s important to control all actions and their results from end to end, especially in such a complex process.
-That’s why sorting test cases per software version allows to preserve an order in executed changes and makes it easier to track which version caused possible bugs.
-When it comes to organization of the objects by software version, we can distinguish two possible ways:
+That’s why sorting test cases per software version allows preserving order in executed changes and makes it easier to track which version caused possible bugs.
+When it comes to the organization of the objects by software version, we can distinguish two possible ways: